MRU-CSIS-3512-001-202301-ASG/the-project-resources/functional-requirements.md

 - [ ] When a user goes to this page without being logged in, they should be redirected back to the **Login Page**.
 Detection of whether the user is logged in is done through PHP sessions.
 - [ ] There is an intuitive way to sort the entries in ascending and descending order by rating and by city.
   - [ ] The last sort used is stored in a cookie that lasts for 24 hours so that if the user comes back to the site at some time in that period, this sort automatically happens.
 - [ ] There is an intuitive way to filter the entries by country, city, and rating.
-  - [ ] This must be done using PHP, not JS.
+This is done using PHP, not JS.
     > _**Aside**: You'll be doing client-side filtering in the second half of the course.
 I want to make sure you can do filtering **both** ways._
   - [ ] The filters are either "or" filters (_"I want to find all images in Calgary or have a rating of 3"_) or "and" filters (_"I want to find all images in Calgary that have a rating of 3"_).
 Your choice - but it should be obvious to a user which it is.
   - [ ] If the filter produces no results, that is clearly indicated to the user - they shouldn't be thinking _"huh - there's nothing being shown...does that mean there are no results, or does it mean the page is broken?..."_